top of page

 Don’t be scared to play around!

-Making modifications to sweater designs can seem daunting at first, but it's so rewarding to look at something you not only made with your hands, but adding your own special touch too.
+Making modifications to sweater designs can seem daunting at first, but it's so rewarding to look at something you not only made with your hands, but also added your own special touch to.

 This was a great design and I loved the creative finish to the edges, but knew I would hate the way they would roll up.
 It took me 3 tries to figure out just the right way to set it up, but it really paid off!